How Big Should Your Tent Be?

 It's striking to me that a lot of people want politics to be about their personal feelings, in which case they're not engaged in politics, though they may be engaged in the sabotage of politics.
 This is why I declared that "voting is a chess move, not a valentine," all those years ago, meaning you vote strategically.
 You work with the available options.
 You win by growing your coalition for elections, whether it's the election to put someone in office or the kind of votes that happen once anyone from a school board member to a senator is in office.
 This off-the-cuff essay was prompted by Senator Brian Schatz tweeting this comment, and the responses were dismaying; the one in this screenshot is a typical example.

-You vote strategically not expressively; you're facing a ballot, not a Tinder/Grindr profile or a confessional, which I say because people often seem to speak as though they need their candidate to be someone who matches up to them in every way, even though they are only one of hundreds to hundreds of millions of voters, or see this as being about purity, aka choosing the candidate who is without sin or flaw, who they themselves will feel purer for voting for – I always loved the 1991 Louisiana slogan when a corrupt politician was running against a Klansman, "vote for the crook; it's important"; you pick from the actual choices available to you, and the differences matter even if the choices are far from great.
-Here are some more replies I found dismaying as strategy and attitude:
+That taking politics personally: you vote strategically not expressively; you're facing a ballot, not a Tinder/Grindr profile or a confessional, which I say because people often seem to speak as though they need their candidate to be someone who matches up to them in every way, even though they are only one of hundreds to hundreds of millions of voters, or see this as being about purity, aka choosing the candidate who is without sin or flaw, who they themselves will feel purer for voting for.
+I have long been amused by the 1991 Louisiana slogan when a corrupt politician was running against a Klansman, "vote for the crook; it's important"; you pick from the actual choices available to you, and the differences matter even if the choices are far from great.
+Happily, the crook won.

 Spare me this sanctimony.
 Ridicule is what they need.
 If we could offer tougher love, they’d deserve it.